 We were delighted to host Susan Kaiser Greenland where we learned about true and tested mindfulness practices to help reduce stress in our children and cultivate the essential life skills of attention (A), emotional balance (B) and compassion (C).
 The new "ABC"s!
 For more information about Susan, click here.

-Struggling with Substance Abuse
+for Youth Struggling with

 April 15-17, 2016

-with adolescents attended the 3-day certification training with Sam Himelstein.
+A diverse group of 19 professionals who work with adolescents attended the 3-day certification training with Sam Himelstein.
 It was a superb immersion into the 12-week program he developed.
-For more about Sam Himelstein's work click here.

 Focus on Being: